 The OV-Fiets is an annual bike rental membership scheme run by the Dutch national train company NS (Nederlandse Spoorwegen).
-It offers basic bikes for rent at over 300 locations in the Netherlands for just over 4 euros per time.
+It offers basic bikes for rent at nearly 300 locations in the Netherlands for just over 4 euros per time.

 The OV-Fiets scheme has around 22,000 bikes and around 500,000 regular users.
-They made 3.1 million rentals in 2020 (down from 5.3 million in 2019).
-It could be useful for expats/residents or frequent visitors to the Netherlands.
+They made 3.4 million rentals in 2021 (down from 5.3 million in 2019).
+This could be useful for expats/residents or frequent visitors to the Netherlands.

 Fiets means bike in Dutch and OV is short for for Openbaar Vervoer (public transport).